 Learn more about how skills can boost the transition to a more sustainable economy and some of our activities in this area.

 Managing our own environmental footprint – Target Zero: We are conscious of the environmental impact our operations can have and the difference we are able to make by acting responsibly.
 In 2019 we committed to becoming carbon neutral as an organisation by 2030, and in 2020 substantiated this by announcing a new carbon emissions reduction target of 50% by 2030 (with 2018 as base year), both in terms of absolute emissions and intensity (per revenue and FTE, for Scopes 1 and 2).
 This ambitious reduction target was set in line with the methodology of the Science-Based Targets Initiative, consistent with the level of decarbonisation required to keep global temperature increase to 1.5° C com-pared with pre-industrial levels.
 In 2022, we formally committed to the Science-Based Targets initiative and to set net-zero targets, and thereby became part of the Business Ambition for 1.5°C and the Race to Zero campaigns.
 We are currently in the process of revising our targets to reach net-zero by no later than 2050 in line with the SBTi Net-Zero Standard and will seek official validation of the targets by the SBTi in 2023.

-Our efforts are guided by our Environmental Guideline.
+Our efforts are guided by our Environmental Policy.
 We focus our efforts particularly on those areas where we see the biggest reduction potential: providing sustainable offices and taking a responsible approach to business travel.
 We are continuously seeking to increase data transparency, quality and coverage of our environmental performance reporting, including to as yet unexplored areas such as employee and associate commuting, as well as up- and downstream emissions.

 Our environmental performance